dfinity/motoko/doc/md/reference/language-manual.md

      func n { n % 3 == 0 }) };
 ```

-Above, each occurence of `_` refers to the value of the left-hand-size of the nearest enclosing
-pipe operation, after associating nested pipes to the left.
+Above, each occurrence of `_` refers to the value of the left-hand-size of the nearest enclosing pipe operation, after associating nested pipes to the left.

 Note that the evaluation order of the two examples is different, but consistently left-to-right.

 :::note

-Although syntactically identical, the placeholder expression is
-semantically distinct from, and should not be confused with, the wildcard pattern `_`.
+Although syntactically identical, the placeholder expression is semantically distinct from, and should not be confused with, the wildcard pattern `_`.

-Occurrences of the forms can be distinguished by their syntactic role as pattern or
+Occurrences of the forms can be distinguished by their syntactic role as pattern or expression.
-expression.

 :::